KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-interactions.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_904754824304787466_906425965872291860_transcript-the-dmg-increase-dvalins-dot-does-will-eventually-stop-increasing.html)

 **Finding:**
 Stormterror's DoT floor attack has a damage cap.
 The damage is not based on the active character's HP.
-However, it does take into account the active character's DEF, anemo RES, and any Damage Reduction buffs.
+However, it does take into account the active character's DEF, Anemo RES, and any Damage Reduction buffs.

 **Evidence:**
 [25121 Max HP and 789 DEF](https://youtu.be/YZV5Zr4DR5U)